 And he observed the prodigiousness with which physics was passing through as it has begun to survey these valleys realizing how much more magnificent physics is than those reductive treatments in the early 20th century:

 “…we are beginning to understand that the jungles are the richest and most vibrant part of his creation… After we began seriously to explore the valleys in the 1950s, we found in them flora and fauna as strange and unexpected as anything to be seen in the valleys of the Amazon… Instead of a few succinct equations to summarize the universe of physics, we have a luxuriant growth of mathematical structures, as diverse as the phenomena that they attempt to describe.
 So we have come back to the rain forest, intellectually as well as geographically.”

 I’ve had the opportunity to ask Freeman Dyson about how this analogy might also work for religion.
-That we see the same types of worldviews: one with creedal mountain peaks and dogmatic, reductive explanations that claim to explain all; and another worldview which finds home in the flourishing of diversity of expression and the acknowledgement and exploration of the unknown.
+We see the same types of worldviews: one with creedal mountain peaks and dogmatic, reductive explanations that claim to explain all and another worldview which finds home in the flourishing of the diversity of expression and the acknowledgment and exploration of the unknown.
 He agreed and mentioned to me that this “is especially true in the context of the Mormon religion.”20

 So what are some of the transformative results this kind of exploration of the flora and fauna in the valleys can provide?
 And how can we meaningfully explore this jungle?